 Let's recap what the Toll-Free Number requirement is and whether your business must include one.

-The CCPA requires businesses to include methods for consumers to submit a request to disclose their information:
+The CCPA (CPRA) requires businesses to include methods for consumers to submit a request to disclose their information:

 - The toll-free number is the minimum method you must include